-The Directors present their report and group accounts for the year ended 31 December 2021.
+The Directors present their report and group financial statements for the year ended 31 December 2022.

-This Directors' report should be read in conjunction with the Chief Executive's foreword and the Strategic report, each of whichis incorporated by reference in (and shall be deemed to form part of) this Directors' report to the extent required by applicable law or regulation.
+This Directors' report should be read in conjunction with the Strategic report, which is incorporated by reference in (and shall be deemed to form part of) this Directors' report to the extent required by applicable law or regulation.